c-mart/dontmoderateme/planning.md

 - How to handle "probable" but not exact matches?
 Match percentage?

 ## Ideas
+- Limit # of monitors
+- Monitors are tripped and then must be reset, like a circuit breaker
+- Store the last few screenshots
 - "URL" field in "Your Monitors" table of dashboard should be shortened to "site" which only shows domain
 - Privacy policy and terms of use.
 Do we snoop on your monitors or not?
+- Monitor someone's twitter feed every time they tweet, if they delete a tweet we still have it